See Credit Details Below

 Why You Should Attend

 This full-day event addresses the issues confronted by employment law advisers, litigators and human resources management and professionals, with particular emphasis on California State law considerations.
-This year's program will also address employment law issues related to post-COVID-19 protocols and practices and the return to office.
-This program will also provide a retrospective of the employment law landscape over the past five years, since #MeToo.
+This year’s program will also address employment law issues related to the new reality of remote work and the hybrid workplace.
+This program will also provide a retrospective of the employment law landscape over the past six years since #MeToo.
 The program combines a comprehensive review of case law and regulatory developments, an in-depth analysis of emerging issues, and practical guidance about best practices to maximize employment law compliance, mitigate legal risk and achieve business objectives.

 What You Will Learn